-Debt Relief Network will eventually charge you 20% of the original balance you enroll in their settlement program.
+Debt Relief Network charges you 20% of the original balance you enroll in their settlement program.
 As with other debt settlement programs, this fee will come out of the savings you accumulate in a third party savings account.
-Meanwhile, your negotiators work their magic with your creditors, hopefully settling your debts for about half (or less) than the original balances.
+Meanwhile, your negotiators will work with your creditors to settle your debts for a portion of the original balances.
 Debt Relief Network will only collect payment for its services after your debts have been successfully settled.

-Yes!
-There is no reason why customers should be charged for a consultation concerning their debts and potential solutions, and a free, no-obligation consultation has become an expectation for most debt relief companies.
-Customers should think twice before paying for a consultation when there are so many good companies, such as Debt Relief Network, that offer a consultation for free.
+Yes, they offer a free consultation.
+Here’s a good thing to keep in mind: there is no reason why customers should be charged for a consultation concerning their debts and potential solutions, and a free, no-obligation consultation has become an expectation for most debt relief companies.
+Customers should think twice before paying for a consultation when they can get it for free.